 Types and Levels of Spinal Cord Injuries

-The spinal cord is an essential part of the body’s central nervous system.
+The spinal cord is essential to the body’s central nervous system.
 It is a column of nerves that runs from the base of the skull to the lower back, carrying signals from the brain to other parts of the body and back again.
 When a spinal cord injury disrupts this communication, the consequences can be severe.

 Injuries to the spinal cord can range in severity.
 Some complications are temporary and resolve with time.
 Others are catastrophic, causing permanent disabilities and even shortening a victim’s life expectancy.
 If you suffered a spinal cord injury at someone else’s hands, you need an attorney who understands these complex injuries and the devastating effects they can have on your health and happiness.